For the second year running, Wolves will be producing a video memorial service for supporters wishing to remember loved ones.

 Supporters can submit a name and a photo of a supporter they wish to remember to email@example.com.

 We ask for high resolution images with the supporter that is being remembered on their own and wearing Wolves colours wherever possible.
-The deadline for submissions is Friday 16th April.
+The deadline for submissions is midnight on Tuesday 20th April.